solita/solita.github.com/_posts/2016-01-08-active-directory-integration-with-episerver.md

 We noticed that searching users by name or email doesn't work at all.
 This is apparently a common issue.

 After some debugging it turned out that Episerver surrounds the keyword with SQL wildcards '%', which obviously doesn't work.
-In LDAP you need to use '** instead.
+In LDAP you need to use '*' instead.
 The fix is to override the query methods in ActiveDirectoryMembershipProvider, replacing the '%' in the query with '*'.

 ```
+public override MembershipUserCollection FindUsersByName(
+    string usernameToMatch,
+    int pageIndex,
+    int pageSize,
-public override MembershipUserCollection FindUsersByName(string usernameToMatch, int pageIndex, int pageSize, out int totalRecords)
+    out int totalRecords)
 {
     return base.FindUsersByName(usernameToMatch.Replace("%", "*"), pageIndex, pageSize, out totalRecords);
 }